 You may need to adjust the seasoning, so make a small, thick patty from an ounce or two of the finished mixture and sauté it over medium heat, turning frequently, to an internal temp of 160F/72C so you can safely taste it.
 E coli is hardier than some critters and lives right up to 150F/65C, so for this recipe, a probe thermometer should be your close friend.
 The right internal temperature is especially important in the finished loaf.
 I use a TempTest 1, a sort of compact version of the same company’s more well-known Thermapen, but much cheaper ones like their Super-Fast pocket model, an Oxo instant read you can pick up at Bed Bath & Beyond, or this Taylor from Amazon – the one I use at my office – are similarly accurate, just not as fast as the more expensive models.

 If you make two loaves at a time as I usually do, your mis en place is probably going to take about 35 minutes if you’re fairly proficient – 45 if you’re also making mash from a boatload of potatoes.
-50 if you add a passel of carrots.
-There’s a helluva lot of stuff to peel, dice, and slice when you make two.
+Let’s call it an hour if you further add a passel of carrots.
+There’s a helluva lot of stuff to peel, dice, and slice when you make two loaves and a couple of sides.

 Line a pan with heavy duty tinfoil and put a fairly close-mesh wire rack in the pan.
 Fold a piece of heavy duty tinfoil to the size of the loaf you intend to form (about 10×5″) and place on the rack.
 When you put the loaf on this, it will stop the mixture squidging through the rack underneath but will also allow the fat to drip off into the lined pan below as the meatloaf cooks.
 This way, it’s not swimming in its own fat at the end.